yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 The project plan will account for 10% of your project grade, and will be graded out of 100 points.
 The grading of the project plan is further broken down as follows:

 ### Introductory problem statement (10 points):
+* Receive full marks if
+  * there is a narrative consisting of 2-6 paragraphs that describes the specific problems that your project aims to solve, and provides a clear description of the feature or features you are proposing.
-* Receive full marks if the analysis explains the stakeholders and how value tensions were resolved when collecting the features.
+  * the analysis explains the stakeholders and how value tensions were resolved when collecting the features.
-* Receive partial credit if the analysis is present, but does not give a clear description of the feature or features you are proposing.
+* Receive partial credit if the narrative is present, but does not describe the problems that the project aims to solve, or does not give a clear description of the feature or features you are proposing.

 ### User stories, User Stories and Acceptance Criteria (55 points):